 - Practice and improve your skill

 If you go through all those questions and feel you know you are doing what you are passionate about, but aren’t feeling fulfilled, then maybe you just aren’t doing it for the right place.

 Maybe you are focusing on it so much that you are limiting the things you experience.

-He says that we discover the feeling of passion after having an experience, so when we search for feelings we can feel lost.
+He says that we discover the feeling of passion after having an experience, so when we search for feelings, we can feel lost.

 I was in the middle of finishing my Master’s degree when I randomly stumbled across a writing group.

 I was busy working at my professional job and going to school that I almost quit attending because I didn’t ‘have time.’

 Not every passion is meant to be your career path

-The problem is, though; I am not good at painting in the technical sense.
-Or really any sense.
+The problem is, though, that I am not good at painting in the technical sense.
+Or any sense.

 I have seen children who paint better than I do, but that doesn’t stop me from wanting to go to the Sip and Paint or Coffee and Paint place.

-When you can turn one of your passions into a career and be successful at it, then you free up more time to focus on some of your other loves.
+When you can turn one of your passions into a career and succeed at it, you free up more time to focus on some of your other loves.